-ENVIRONMENTAL RESOURCE TOPIC Aesthetics Type of Measure Based on the final design for the Proposed Action, obtain any required air quality permits necessary to operate the HSA and/or boilers used to support the HSA.
-Permit requirements Cultural and Historic Resources The construction contractor would implement an "Inadvertent Discovery" plan to BMP address unanticipated discoveries in the event construction activities encounter previously unknown archaeological properties.
-Geology, Topography, and Soils Construction Geology - The A/E shall complete a Site-Specific Seismic Hazard Analysis as part of the design process, as required under VA H-18-8 and incorporate seismic design elements and requirements specified therein; VA Master Construction Specification 13 05 41: Seismic Restraint Requirements for Non-Structural BMP, Regulatory requirement Components; and the Unified Facilities Criteria (UFC 3-310-04).
-Geology - Avoid blasting bedrock and causing vibrations that could impact medical services in nearby buildings at the MRVAMC. ВМР Topography - Ensure to the extent practicable that the site of the HSA matches the elevation of the main hospital building finished floor elevations and no internal ramps would be required for the basement and first floors. ВМР Soils - The A/E would apply for, obtain, and implement the terms of the FLDEP National Pollutant Discharge Elimination System (NPDES) Generic Permit for Stormwater Discharge from Large and Small Construction Activities (CGP).
+ENVIRONMENTAL RESOURCE TOPIC Aesthetics Type of Massage Based on the final design for the Proposed Action, obtain any required air quality permits necessary to operate the HSA and/or boilers used to support the HSA.
+Permit requirements Cultural and Historic Resources The construction contractor would implement an "Inadvertent Discovery" plan to address unanticipated discoveries in the event construction activities encounter previously unknown archaeological properties. ВМР Geology, Topography, and Soils Geology - The A/E shall complete a Site-Specific Seismic Hazard Analysis as part of the design process, as required under VA H-18-8 and incorporate seismic design elements and requirements specified therein; VA Master Construction Specification 13 05 41: Seismic Restraint Requirements for Non-Structural Components; and the Unified Facilities Criteria (UFC 3-310-04).
+BMP, Regulatory requirement Geology - Avoid blasting bedrock and causing vibrations that could impact medical services in nearby buildings at the MRVAMC.
+BMP Topography - Ensure to the extent practicable that the site of the HSA matches the elevation of the main hospital building finished floor elevations and no internal ramps would be required for the basement and first floors. ВМР Soils - The A/E would apply for, obtain, and implement the terms of the FLDEP National Pollutant Discharge Elimination System (NPDES) Generic Permit for Stormwater Discharge from Large and Small Construction Activities (CGP).
 The construction contractor would implement and maintain permit-required BMPs for sedimentation and erosion control, including using silt fences and water breaks, detention basins, filter fences, sediment berms, interceptor ditches, synthetic straw bales, rip-rap, and/or similar physical control structures.
 Retain on-site vegetation to the maximum extent possible.
 Revegetate disturbed areas with native, non-invasive vegetation as soon as construction is completed.
 These BMPs would be consistent with VA's Specification 01 57 19: Temporary Environmental Controls .
 BMP, Regulatory requirement Soils - Implement spill and leak prevention and response procedures, including maintaining a complete spill kit at the site, to reduce the impacts of incidental releases of construction vehicle fluids (such as diesel or hydraulic fluids) to soil quality.
 Report releases of regulated quantities of petroleum-based fluids to VA and FLDEP.
 Perform cleanup according to applicable state regulatory requirements.
-BMP, Regulatory requirement Operation Description of the project of the property of the project of the proje DMD Professionally maintain soils exposed during construction and revegetated to prevent exposure and subsequent erosion.
-BMP Prevent soil erosion by managing stormwater through engineering controls and improvements to the MRVAMC stormwater management system. ВМР Hydrology and Water Quality Construction Conduct periodic observations of initial site preparation activities, including groundwater and surface water runoff control measures, stripping, proof-rolling of the exposed site surface after stripping, observation and testing of engineered fill, subgrade preparation testing of compaction in foundation bearing soils, and other exposed geotechnical conditions. ВМР
+Operation BMP, Regulatory requirement Professionally maintain soils exposed during construction and revegetated to BMP prevent exposure and subsequent erosion.
+Prevent soil erosion by managing stormwater through engineering controls and improvements to the MRVAMC stormwater management system.
+Hydrology and Water Quality BMP Construction Hydrology and Water Quanty Conduct periodic observations of initial site preparation activities, including groundwater and surface water runoff control measures, stripping, proof-rolling of the exposed site surface after stripping, observation and testing of engineered fill, subgrade preparation testing of compaction in foundation bearing soils, and other exposed geotechnical conditions. ВМР